danieltjw/aifutures/README.md

 How should societies and governments address the increasing work insecurity?

+This is an open question and one of the challenges of our times.

+---

+### Short to Medium

+- Jobs required for societies to function will be increasing be done by AI systems

+- Humans will be in-charge of teaching and giving feedback to those AI systems

+- Marginal value of each additional human teaching the same AI systems will drop
+    - traditional 1:1 ratio of job to human will not be required
+    - humans will instead move to more unconventional tasks

+### Medium to Long

+The nature of work will be drastically different

+- AI systems and AGIs will reduce the need of human work in maintaining society
+    - Humans work will mostly be voluntary

+- Human will learn to not value themselves only in terms of their role in society or their economic value

+- Humans will adapt and find other ways to spend their time

-_In the Partnership/Caretaker Scenario, a Artificial Super Intelligence will automate most conventional tasks to encourage us to do more unconventional tasks (which it finds more valuable)._
+_In the Partnership/Caretaker Scenario, an Artificial Super Intelligence will automate most conventional tasks to encourage us to do more unconventional tasks (which it finds more valuable)._

 ---